KiCad/kicad-source-mirror/Documentation/development/coding-style-policy.md

     public:

         /*/** */*
-         * Constructor LINE_READER
-         * takes an open FILE and the size of the desired line buffer.
-         * @param aFile An open file in "ascii" mode, not binary mode.
+         * @param aFile is an open file in "ascii" mode, not binary mode.
-         * @param aMaxLineLength The number of bytes to use in the line buffer.
+         * @param aMaxLineLength is the number of bytes to use in the line buffer.
          */
         LINE_READER( FILE* aFile, unsigned aMaxLineLength );

         ~LINE_READER()
         {